6/openai-caching-proxy-worker/README.md

 This can help you reduce your OpenAI costs (and get faster results) by returning cached responses for repeated requests.

-The proxy server supports specify cache TTL on a per-request basis, so you could configure this based on your needs.
+The proxy server supports specifying cache TTL on a per-request basis, so you could configure this based on your needs.
 For example, the `text-davinci-003` model is 10x the cost of `text-curie-001` so you could choose to cache results for longer for davinci.

 **Client compatibility:**